To practice storytelling in SEO (search engine optimization) isn’t hard if you are used to how stories work.

 “If those who have studied the art of writing are in accord in any one point, it is on this: the surest way to arouse and hold the attention of the reader is by being specific, definite, and concrete.
 The greatest writers…are effective largely because they deal in particulars and report the details that matter.”E. B White, Element of Style

-This is a quote you should never forget if you want to learn how to practice storytelling.
+You should never forget this quote if you want to learn how to practice storytelling in SEO.
 Use details in your write-ups.
-Use figures, names of places, real people’s names (if you have the permission).
+Use figures, names of places, and real people’s names (if you have permission).

 Look at these examples: